-The following simple steps are provided to guide you through Phase 1 of Walking with Moms in Need.
+Here is a list of simple steps to guide you through Phase 1 of Walking with Moms in Need: A Year of Service.
 These steps offer ideas on how to use the provided materials to get this initiative started in your parish community.
 These steps are provided as a framework-feel free to adjust and adapt as needed!